Things to do in Lidköping and around Läckö

 Hike along the Kinnekulle trail

 Over its 48 kilometres, the Kinnekulle Trail offers a varied landscape with deciduous forests, pastures, large spruce forests and cliffs for swimming and coffee breaks.
 The trail winds its way up the 300 metre high plateau mountain Kinnekulle.
 Stop at the lookout tower and gaze out over Lake Vänern and Läckö Castle, or discover the Martorpsfallet waterfall that rushes over the limestone formations.
+Hop on the Kinnekulle train to the hill and walk between stations to later take the train back.

 Things to do in Lidköping town centre